taylorkline/markov_bots/README.md

 Markov Chain Text Generator
 ===========================

 The RandomWriter trains on input text and produces output text that sounds somewhat similar to the input text, with customizable levels of readability.
+Read in more depth about Markov chains in action at [CodingHorror](https://blog.codinghorror.com/markov-and-you/).

 In order to use the text generator, you may import the `RandomWriter` from the `rw` module.
 Alternatively, you may run `python3 rw.py` to get a helpful description of how to run the application from the commandline.

+There is also an example bot included that reads the headlines from various news subreddits and, using the RandomWriter, broadcasts a Tweet that sounds vaguely newslike.
+See the results [on the FoolishNews Twitter account](https://twitter.com/FoolishNews).

 Files
 ---------------------------